-The QPs have reviewed the information, estimation methods, and the estimates and is of the opinion that the estimates are reasonable and can be utilized for this PEA.
+The QPs have reviewed the information, estimation methods, and the estimates and are of the opinion that the estimates are reasonable and can be utilized for this PEA.
 Although the Mineral Resources estimated in this report are used for the economic analysis, the QPs would caution that Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.

-The QPs recommend a pre-feasibility study (PFS) be undertaken to further define the recommendations for the exploration of the project, mine development, infrastructure development, and mill facilities.
+It is recommended to perform a two-phase work program for the combined El Cubo/El Pingüico project culminating in a pre-feasibility study (PFS) to further define recommendations for the exploration of the project, mine development, and the potential operational synergies with Guanajuato Silver's recently acquired properties.
 The PFS would incorporate the results of the exploration efforts to enable the conversion of Inferred Resources to Indicated and Measured Resources.
 The results would be incorporated into the cash flow model to provide a greater degree of accuracy and operational definition going forward.